randaaaaaaa/weather-journal-app/README.md

 # Weather-Journal App Project
-overview:
+Overview:

 I set up my environment by unstalling Node and made sure it  works  and included in my server.js file.
-Added POST and GET routes to make sure data transfere from server sid.
+Added POST and GET routes to make sure data transfere from server side.
-Got API credentials  from OpenWeatherMap  website Created async functions to fetch weather data and stor it in a variable.
+Got API credentials  from OpenWeatherMap  website.
+Created async functions to fetch weather data and stor it in a variable.

 Resources: